emilyylin/Procart/README.md

 Ideally, we would link our product with a budgeting app similar to TD MySpend, allowing users to visually see how much spending they have available to them by category based on the budget they’ve set for themselves.
 # Tools & Technology we used
 MongoDB, Express, Node.js.
 React, Google Chrome API, TypeScript, Cheerio, Figma

+Designed by Rachel Curwen & Devanshi Paliwal.
+Developed by Emily Lin